grafana/tempo-operator/docs/operator/feature-gates.md

 <td>

-<p>HTTPEncryption enables TLS encryption for all HTTP TempoStack services.
+<p>HTTPEncryption enables TLS encryption for all HTTP TempoStack components.
-Each HTTP service requires a secret named as the service with the following data:
+Each HTTP component requires a secret, the name should be the name of the component with the suffix <code>-tls</code> and prefix by the TempoStack name e.g <code>tempo-dev-distributor-tls</code>.
+It should contains the following data:
 - <code>tls.crt</code>: The TLS server side certificate.
 - <code>tls.key</code>: The TLS key for server-side encryption.
 In addition each service requires a configmap named as the TempoStack CR with the suffix <code>-ca-bundle</code>, e.g. <code>tempo-dev-ca-bundle</code> and the following data:
 - <code>service-ca.crt</code>: The CA signing the service certificate in <code>tls.crt</code>.
-This will protect all internal communication between the distributors and ingestors and also between ingestor and queriers, and between the queriers and the query-frontend component The only component remains unprotected is the tempo-query (jaeger query UI).</p>
+This will protect all internal communication between the distributors and ingestors and also between ingestor and queriers, and between the queriers and the query-frontend component</p>

+<p>If BuiltInCertManagement is enabled, you don&rsquo;t need to create this secrets manually.</p>

+<p>Some considerations when enable mTLS:
+- If JaegerUI is enabled, it won´t be protected by mTLS as it will be considered a public face component.
+- If JaegerUI is not enabled, HTTP Tempo API won´t be protected, this will be considered public faced component.
+- If Gateway is enabled, all comunications between the gateway and the tempo components will be protected by mTLS, and the Gateway itself won´t be, as it will be the only public face component.</p>

 </td>
 </tr>